m4n3z40/prd-hacker-news/README.md

 # Product Hacker News

-A enhanced clone of [Hackernews](https://news.ycombinator.com) for Product Hackers.
+An enhanced clone of [Hackernews](https://news.ycombinator.com) for Product Hackers.

 ## Table of Contents
 <details>